-Bob Lubbers was an American comic artist, who was especially known for his "good girl art".
+Bob Lubbers was an American comic artist, especially known for his "good girl art".
 He began his career in the comic book industry during the so-called "Golden Age of Comic Books", drawing for companies like Centaur Publishing and Fiction House.
-In the 1950s, 1960s and 1970s he worked on many syndicated comic strips for newspapers, including 'Tarzan' (1950-1954), 'Long Sam' (1954-1962), 'Secret Agent X-9' (1960-1967), 'Li'l Abner' (±1958-1977) and his own creation, 'Robin Malone' (1967-1970).
+In the 1950s, 1960s and 1970s, he worked on many syndicated newspaper comics, including 'Tarzan' (1950-1954), 'Secret Agent X-9' (1960-1967) and his own creation, 'Robin Malone' (1967-1970).
+Lubbers was also notable as an assistant of Al Capp.
+He drew the hillbilly humor comic 'Long Sam' (1954-1962) for him and, between 1958 and 1977, assisted on his signature series 'Li'l Abner'.

 Early life